Microflow/FC/README.md

 ## City Building.

 111 In the 1960s, John F Kennedy, set a diffiult goal.
-He said we should travel to the moon.
+He said we should go to the moon.
 His vision inspired engineers around the world.

-222 In 2022, is there a planetary goal?
-Is everyone cooperating towards a shared dream/target/vision.
+222 Now look at the year 2022.
+Do we have a planetary goal?
+Is everyone cooperating towards a shared dream/target/vision?
 I see nothing.

+222AAA In fact, there is incredible innovation online.
+But it is not in the mainstream media.

+222BBB Let's look at our living conditions.
+The pollution, the low quality food and water, the grey concrete everywhere.

 333 Can we build villages and cities better than the current ones?

+333AAA Over the last two thousand years, engineers have acheived many goals.

+333BBB Now I want to look at the next wave of successes.

 444 For me, visualizing and building villages, towns and cities of the future is a worthy and exciting goal.